philipho11/Wiki-again/LBaaS.md

 Associating a floating IP to the load balancer [[tutorial_screenshots/newton/lb_floatingIP.png|LBaaS FloatingIP]]

+## Client IP
+The client IP retrived at the pool memeber will be load balancer's private subnet IP.
+However, loadBalancer does set "X-Forwarded-For" HTTP header, thus you can follow this [FAQ](http://www.loadbalancer.org/blog/apache-and-x-forwarded-for-headers/)  to retrieve the real client IP from "X-Forwarded-For" header for Apache.
+But for better security, you should trust the proxy IP only from load balancer [[ref]](https://httpd.apache.org/docs/2.4/mod/mod_remoteip.html)

 ### For more information

 A good resource is the [LBaaS V2 Concepts]